-In order to confirm that alterations in vancomycin- and daptomycin-sensitivity are related to loss of bS21, we will use the ΔrpsU strain to test susceptibility of the bacteria to each of these antibiotics.
+In order to confirm reports of changes in vancomycin- and daptomycin-sensitivity due to to loss of bS21, we will use the ΔrpsU strain to test susceptibility of the bacteria to each of these antibiotics.
 Using a protocol adapted from Hanaki and Hiramatsu (2001), we will first grow our wild-type and ΔrpsU strains in TSB at 37˚C, shaking overnight.
-We will normalize the A578 (do you know why not 600?) to 0.3 to assure all plates start with the same number of colony-forming units (CFUs, approximately 108).
-We will then serially-dilute the cells six times 1:10 in TSB, such that the lowest concentration will have approximately 102 CFUs.
-We will prepare brain heart infusion (BHI) plates with 1:2 serial-dilutions of each antibiotic.
+We will normalize the optical density of cell cultures to A578 = 0.3 to assure all plates start with the same number of colony-forming units (CFUs, approximately 108).
+We will then ten-fold serially-dilute the cells six times in TSB, such that the lowest concentration will have approximately 102 CFUs.
+We will prepare brain heart infusion (BHI) plates with 1:2 serial dilutions of each antibiotic.
 For vancomycin, the published minimum inhibitory concentration (MIC) of clinical isolates of MRSA was approximately 0.625 μg/mL, while the daptomycin MIC ranged from 0.156 to 0.219 μg/mL (Sader et al).
 Therefore, we will prepare 8 serial dilutions starting at 10 μg/mL, down to 0.078 μg/mL for vancomycin, and starting at 5 μg/mL down to 0.039 μg/mL for daptomycin.
 Because antibiotics will be incorporated into agar plates, we can easily adjust concentrations based on the results of the first assay, without the need for step-wise serial dilutions.
 For instance, we may find it is more informative to look at concentrations shifting by only 0.1 μg/mL (i.e. 1 μg/mL, 0.9 μg/mL, 0.8 μg/mL, and so on).
 We will sterilely spread each dilution of cells onto plates of each antibiotic-concentration in triplicate.
 We will leave plates with bacteria on the benchtop for 15 minutes to dry, thereby preventing patchy and unreliable growth.
 We will incubate the plates at 37˚C for 48 hours before counting colonies.
 We will then determine the MIC as the lowest concentration of antibiotic that resulted in no colonies.
-We expect, based on previous studies, that ΔrpsU will have a higher MIC for both daptomycin and vancomycin when compared to wild-type S. aureus.
+We expect, based on previous studies, that ΔrpsU cells will have a higher MIC for both daptomycin and vancomycin when compared to wild-type S. aureus.

 3.3.4.
 Analysis of cell wall size